Ordering a celiac genetic test is a big step in learning about your genetic risk.

 A: The sensitivity (truly identifying those who are positive) and specificity (truly identifying those who are negative) are more than 99%.

 A: Presence of the DQ2 and DQ8 celiac genes does not mean you will have the celiac disease.
 The reasons are not yet understood.
-However, if you do NOT have the genes, it’s almost certain you will NOT have celiac disease (life-time risk of celiac without the genes is 0.04%).
+However, if you do NOT have the genes, it’s almost certain you will NOT have celiac disease (over a life-time, risk of celiac without the genes is 0.04%).

 A: About 1 in 100 people in US and Europe have celiac disease.
-But it clusters around families as almost 50% of first-relatives have the genes that may cause gluten intolerance.
-Also, not everyone is diagnosed (that’s why the silent/invisible cases result in so called ‘celiac iceberg’).
+But it clusters around families.
+Almost 50% of first-relatives have the genes that may cause gluten intolerance.
+Also, not everyone is diagnosed (that’s why the silent, invisible cases result in so called ‘celiac iceberg’—only the tip is visible despite a very high prevalence).

 A: When both parents have the celiac genes, they are homozygous (otherwise heterozygous).
 This tends to increase the risk.